Types of Friends in Your Life

 People change, friends come and go, and relationship dynamics shift with the inevitable transformations of life.
 Everyone’s support system looks different through different phases.
 This is normal.
 And friendships don’t have to remain so black or white.

-Through all my research and observations about friendships, here are a few of the types of friends included in my Types of Friends Framework.
+Through all my research and observations about friendships, here are a few of the types of friends included in my Wheel of Connection Framework:

 Your family of origin is the people you grew up with— the family you were born into.
 In other words, they’re your blood family or legal family.
 These are the people who were present throughout your childhood.